mtorpey/wooden-ships/1-introduction.md

 mapboard.
 Orders for movement are written for each ship on a "log".
 Ships are then moved simultaneously over the mapboard.
-Any which foul or grapple may attempt to form boarding parties to take possession of the enemy\'s craft by force.
+Any which foul or grapple may attempt to form boarding parties to take possession of the enemy's craft by force.
 Ships may also fire at the opposing vessels hoping to reduce them to a state of surrender.
 Careful maneuvering and good fleet organization are essential to defeat the enemy and gain victory.